rilucky/just-a-random-number-generator/README.md

 The generator function takes 3 argumets: amount, minRange, maxRange.

-Amount = # of numbers to be created minRange = numbers generated from maxRange = numbers generated to
+Amount = of numbers to be generated minRange = starting position maxRange = end position